New to Selling stuff online?

 - Unlike Webflow, customization on Shopify isn’t flexible and you may need to hire a developer

 Overall, Shopify is the clear winner.
-There’s no match for Shopify when it comes to its built-in features and extra plugins.
+There’s no match for Shopify regarding its built-in features and extra plugins.

 But it does have some flaws and is a little expensive.
 And that’s where Webflow fits in perfectly.

 With Webflow, you’ll have more control over your web store’s design with a host of customization options.

 Although Webflow started much later than Shopify and lacks cutting-edge features, it’s still one of the best platforms to watch for soon.